 Section 1448 of the Small Business Job Protection Act of 1996 added Subsection (g) to Section 457 of the Internal Revenue Service Code to provide that all assets and income under a Section 457(b) plan that are maintained by a state or local government employer must be held in trust for the exclusive benefit of plan participants and their beneficiaries.
 Nationwide Retirement Solutions is the custodian of the plan's assets.
-As of June 30, 2011 and 2010, the fair value of the plan's assets was \$2,347,000 and \$1,796,000, respectively.
-Contributions by participants during the years ended June 30, 2011 and 2010, were \$178,000 and \$183,000, respectively.
+As of June 30, 2012 and 2011, the fair value of the plan's assets was \$2,483,000 and \$2,347,000, respectively.
+Contributions by participants during the years ended June 30, 2012 and 2011, were \$172,000 and \$178,000, respectively.

-Compensated Absences-At June 30, 2011 and 2010, the balance for compensated absences was \$2,830,000 and \$2,715,000, respectively.
+Compensated Absences-At June 30, 2012 and 2011, the balance for compensated absences was \$2,839,000 and \$2,830,000, respectively.
 The year-end balances are comprised of earned and unused vacation and sick leave hours.
 At separation, employees are compensated for all earned vacation and any remaining sick leave hours accrued prior to March 1, 2005.
 Increases to the compensated absences balance represent vacation and sick leave hours earned by employees and decreases represent their usage of leave.

+In fiscal year 2012, the GLC offered its employees an opportunity to sell back accrued vacation time.
+Of the 220 eligible employees, 125 participated in the program resulting in the buyback of 9,502 vacation hours, totaling approximately \$279,000.
+This cost was included in the decreases to the compensated absences balance for fiscal year 2012.
 In fiscal year 2011, increases to the compensated absences balance also included approximately \$201,000 in additional amounts for salary-related payments associated with the payment of compensated absences (the GLC's employer share of social security and Medicare taxes).
-In fiscal year 2011, the GLC offered its employees a one-time opportunity to sell back accrued vacation time.
+In fiscal year 2011, the GLC offered its employees an opportunity to sell back accrued vacation time.
 Of the 225 eligible employees, 130 participated in the program resulting in the buyback of 10,012 vacation hours, totaling approximately \$298,000.
 This cost was included in the decreases to the compensated absences balance for fiscal year 2011.

-During the year ended June 30, 2011, employees earned and used leave totaling \$1,396,000 and \$1,281,000 respectively.
-During the year ended June 30, 2010, employees earned and used leave totaling \$1,176,000 and \$916,000, respectively.
-The current portion of the compensated absence liability, expected to be due within one year of the statement date, June 30, 2011, is estimated using historical trends.
-At June 30, 2011 and 2010, the estimated current portion of the compensated absences liability was \$154,000 and \$165,000, respectively.
+During the year ended June 30, 2012, employees earned and used leave totaling \$1,250,000 and \$1,241,000 respectively.
+During the year ended June 30, 2011, employees earned and used leave totaling \$1,396,000 and \$1,281,000, respectively.
+The current portion of the compensated absence liability, expected to be due within one year of the statement date, June 30, 2012, is estimated using historical trends.
+At June 30, 2012 and 2011, the estimated current portion of the compensated absences liability was \$245,000 and \$154,000, respectively.